-Chapter 2.
+Chapter 3.
 Primary networks

-2.1.
-About user-defined networks Copy linkLink copied to clipboard!
+3.1.
+About-user-defined networks Copy linkLink copied to clipboard!

-is a Technology Preview feature only.
+UserDefinedNetwork is a Technology Preview feature only.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.

 For more information about the support scope of Red Hat Technology Preview features, see Technology Preview Features Support Scope.

-Before the implementation of user-defined networks (UDN), the OVN-Kubernetes CNI plugin for OpenShift Container Platform only supported a Layer 3 topology on the primary or main network.
+Before the implementation of user-defined networks (UDN), the OVN-Kubernetes CNI plugin for OpenShift Container Platform only supported a layer 3 topology on the primary or main network.
 Due to Kubernetes design principles: all pods are attached to the main network, all pods communicate with each other by their IP addresses, and inter-pod traffic is restricted according to network policy.

-UDN improves the flexibility and segmentation capabilities of the default Layer 3 topology for a Kubernetes pod network by enabling custom Layer 2 and Layer 3 network segments, where all these segments are isolated by default.
+UDN improves the flexibility and segmentation capabilities of the default layer 3 topology for a Kubernetes pod network by enabling custom layer 2 and layer 3 network segments, where all these segments are isolated by default.
 These segments act as either primary or secondary networks for container pods and virtual machines that use the default OVN-Kubernetes CNI plugin.
 UDNs enable a wide range of network architectures and topologies, enhancing network flexibility, security, and performance.

-custom resource, how to create the custom resource, and additional configuration details that might be relevant to your deployment.
+The following sections further emphasize the benefits and limitations of user-defined networks,UserDefinedNetwork CR, how to create the CR, and additional configuration details that might be relevant to your deployment.

-2.1.1.
+3.1.2.
 Benefits of a user-defined network Copy linkLink copied to clipboard!

-User-defined networks provide the following benefits:
+User-defined networks offer the following benefits:

 Enhanced network isolation for security